top of page

 The public deserves clarity:

-• Will Regeneron retain 23andMe’s security controls and experts?
+• Will 23andMe’s security and engineering teams be retained?

-• Will the DNA dataset be siloed, encrypted, or re-architected?
+• Will the DNA dataset be siloed or integrated into Regeneron systems—and what safeguards will be in place?

 Do you know all risks in your application?